 I have been unusually silent on CIP-013 lately; I’ve gone a whole month since posting about it.
 However, that doesn’t mean it’s not coming.
-I still believe (and others do as well) that FERC will approve the standard sometime this summer.
-And as the post just referenced shows, I still believe the most likely compliance date for CIP-013 is April 1, 2020, while the next most likely is January 1, 2020.
+I still believe (and others do as well) that FERC will approve the standard in Q3 (meaning at their September meeting).
+And as the post just referenced shows, I still believe the most likely compliance date for CIP-013 is April 1, 2020, while the next most likely is July 1, 2020 (Note from Tom 8/13: I said 1/1/20 was the second-most likely compliance date in the post just linked, but it's now no longer possible for that to happen, so I've updated the dates in this post).
 And as I said in this post in January, you really need to aim to have your supply chain cyber security risk management plan (which is the whole point of CIP-013, of course) finished by six months before the compliance date, to give you time to have it reviewed by your region.

-So you really need to consider October 1 or July 1, 2019 as your “plan completion date”.
-Once your region has given you their comments on your plan, and you’ve adjusted the plan to address those comments, you should then put it into place, with hopefully at least a little time before the compliance date.
-And if you’re one of the entities that likes to come into compliance at least 90 days before the compliance date (as did a number of entities for CIP version 5), then you need to move each of these dates up by 90 days.
+So you really need to consider October 1, 2019 or January 1, 2020 as your “plan completion date”.
+Once your region has given you their comments on your plan, and you’ve adjusted the plan to address those comments, you should then put it into place.
+Hopefully, you'll have it implemented with at least a little time remaining before the compliance date.
+And if you’re one of the entities that likes to come into compliance at least 90 days before the compliance date (as did a number of entities in the run-up to CIP version 5), then you need to move each of these dates up by 90 days, to July 1 or October 1, 2019).

-Now the date you will need to have your supply chain cyber security risk management plan developed is as early as next April 1!
+So now the date you will need to have your supply chain cyber security risk management plan developed is as early as next July 1!
 Does that seem very far away?
 Not if you know what you will need to do to develop your plan (hint: it’s a lot).

 Which brings me to the subject of this post.
-Tom Alrich LLC is offering a free 2-4 hour webinar workshop for your company on CIP-013, and what you will need to do to comply with it.
-The owner of the company also tells me that he will be glad to come onsite to do this as well.
+Tom Alrich LLC is offering a free 2-3 hour webinar workshop for your company on CIP-013, and what you will need to do to comply with it.
+The owner of the company also tells me that he will be glad to come onsite to do this as well, schedule permitting.

 - CIP-013 is one of the first risk-based NERC standards.
 While it’s not mandatory, it is highly advised to classify both BES Cyber Systems and vendors by the degree of risk they pose, with different plan strategies corresponding to different degrees of risk.
 How can you do this?